pranayKD/GAN_pytorch/README.md

 The network architecture, and choice of activations and regularization units is inspired from different implementations available on web

+For generator, leaky relu activations for all layers except the final output layer is used.
+Output layer has Tanh activation.

+For discriminator, leaky rely activations and dropout layer is used for all the layers except output layer.
+Output layer uses Sigmoid activation.

 ---

 ## Training Data